-This is why I’ve created this First-Time Home Buyer Checklist.
+This is why I’ve created this 10 Steps to Buying a Home Buyer’s check list.
 This list will help you sidestep common mistakes, such as paying too much interest or getting stuck with the wrong house.
 (Yep, it happens!)

 To solidify your decision to purchase a home, first, please go over these benefits of home ownership.